ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecture2.md

  If they are not isomorphic, you have to prove that they are not isomorphic.
 Usually this is done by giving an *obstruction* -- something that is different between the two graphs.
 One easy example is that isomorphic graphs have to have the same number of edges and vertices.

-Another, only slightly more advanced invariant is the *degree sequence* of a graph.
+Another, only slightly more advanced invariant is the degree sequence of a graph that we saw last lecture in our discussion of chemistry.

-Definition: degree sequence
-====
-The *degree sequence* of a graph is just the list (with multiplicity) of the degrees of all the vertices.

 If $$\varphi:G \to H$$ is an isomorphism of graphs, than we must have $$d(\varphi(v))=d(v)$$ for all vertices $$v$$, and so the degree sequence must be preserved.
 However, just because two graphs have the same degree sequences does not mean they are isomorphic.